Chapter 3. Configuring cloud-init

 expire: False

-You can set up your network configuration with cloud-init by adding a network-interfaces section to your metadata.
+You can set up network configuration with cloud-init by adding a network-interfaces section to the metadata.

-Red Hat Enterprise Linux provides its default networking service through NetworkManager, which is a dynamic network control and configuration daemon that keeps network devices and connections up and active when they are available.
+Red Hat Enterprise Linux provides its default networking service through NetworkManager, a dynamic network control and configuration daemon that keeps network devices and connections up and active when they are available.

 Your datasource might provide a network configuration.
-Refer to the cloud-init documentation section Network Configuration Sources for more information.
+For details, see the cloud-init section Network Configuration Sources.

 Procedure